 Nestled into Miami's RApidly shifting LITTLE RIVER DISTRICT, Primary's permanent home is a hybrid exhibition space responding to new ideas ON THE SUBJECT OF contemporary live / work.
-Slotted to open late 2018.
+Slotted to open Early 2019.

 Designed by K/R (Keenen/Riley), a knowledge / creativity based practice dedicatED to art and architecture, K/R’s collaborative effort has made distinctive contributions in master planning, urban design, interior design, museum planning, exhibition design, sustainability, and education.